US military sends Iraq withdrawal letter by 'mistake' | DW | 06.01.2020

 German Foreign Minister Heiko Maas said earlier Monday that neither Germany nor any other country involved in the anti-IS coalition would remain in Iraq without Baghdad's approval.

-The vote came following outrage over US airstrikes in Baghdad on Friday that killed top Iranian general Qassem Soleimani and top Iraqi commander Abu Mahdi al-Muhandis, among eight others.
+Sunday's vote in parliament came following outrage over US airstrikes in Baghdad on Friday that killed top Iranian general Qassem Soleimani and top Iraqi commander Abu Mahdi al-Muhandis, among eight others.

 Trump threatens sanctions